COVID Symptom Study app and British Association of Dermatologists launch COVID rash gallery

-The website includes over 400 images of the different types of related rashes.
+The new website includes over 400 images of the different types of related rashes.
 The most common are a hive-type rash (urticaria), ‘prickly heat’ or chickenpox-type rash (papular or vesicular rash) and COVID fingers and toes rash (chilblain-like).

-Early reports of rashes in hospitalised COVID-19 patients emerged from different parts of the world by late spring 2020.
+Early reports of rashes in hospitalised COVID-19 patients emerged from different parts of the world by late spring.
 As a result, rash as a symptom was added to the app to investigate further.
 This allowed the team who created the app to gather data about skin symptoms.
 App users were also invited to anonymously submit images of their rash to the COVID Symptom Study website.
 A total of 3,195 images were uploaded.
 A team of senior UK dermatologists reviewed all the images, classifying and curating them according to the different clinical types.
 Over 400 images were selected and are now available to view here, which has been funded and created by the British Association of Dermatologists.

-The research generated by the COVID Symptom Study app at the time, uncovered that 9% of swab-positive COVID-19 app users reported either a body rash or a rash on fingers or toes, suggesting that rashes are a key symptom of COVID.
+The research generated by the COVID Symptom Study app uncovered that 9% of swab-positive COVID-19 app users reported either a body rash or a rash on fingers or toes, suggesting that rashes are a key symptom of COVID.
 Rashes were twice as common in children as in adults.
 A new skin rash was a slightly better predictor of having a positive swab test than a fever or cough.
 According to the data, rashes may appear before, during or after the presence of other COVID symptoms and sometimes many weeks later.
 Importantly, rashes were the only sign of infection for 21% with a rash and a positive nasal swab.[*]

-This website is accessible to everyone to help doctors and the general public worldwide to identify whether an unusual rash may be a sign of COVID-19.
+This new website is accessible to everyone to help doctors and the general public worldwide to identify whether an unusual rash may be a sign of COVID-19.
 The gallery will be updated as the research and understanding of COVID-19 related skin signs progresses.

 Dr Tanya Bleiker, President of the British Association of Dermatologists, comments: